-Based on IRS guidelines any other single expense of \$75 or more for any allowable miscellaneous expense must have a receipt in order to be reimbursed.
-Itemization needs to be provided for each miscellaneous expense.
+Based on IRS guidelines any single expense for \$75 or more for any other allowable miscellaneous expense must have a receipt in order to be reimbursed.
+Itemization needs to be provided for each.

 Reimbursable

 Examples of allowable miscellaneous expenses incurred while in travel status include, but are not limited to, the following: